brady-welsh/2019_CampyPerio_Hons/2_MALT/ACAD-MALT-Alignment.md

 `ncbi-genome-download --format fasta --genus Campylobacter bacteria`

-2927 *Campylobacter* genomes were downloaded and compiled into a directory with the HOMD oral-microbiome database.
+2927 *Campylobacter* genomes were downloaded (listed in Campylobacter-All-refseqs.txt) and compiled into a directory with the HOMD oral-microbiome database.
 The `malt-build` script above was then run using these sequences to align to the modern data.

 *Program Versions:*